wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 The Company expressly disclaims any and all warranties, whether express or implied, regarding the security, reliability, functionality, or performance of any Market or the Protocol itself.
 Users of the Market and Protocol assume all risks associated with their use, including but not limited to, the risk of smart contract failures, unauthorised access, or market volatility.
 The Company shall not be held liable for any losses, damages, or liabilities arising from the use of Market or the Protocol.

 ## 6.6 Indemnification
-You agree to indemnify, defend, and hold harmless the Company, its affiliates, and their respective officers, directors, employees, agents, and contractors from and against any claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys' fees) arising out of or in connection with your use of any Market, including, but not limited to, any claims related to third-party rights, applicable laws, tax obligations, or regulatory violations.
+You agree to indemnify, defend, and hold harmless the Company, its affiliates, and their respective officers, directors, employees, agents, and contractors from and against any claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys’ fees) arising out of or in connection with your use of any Market, including, but not limited to, any claims related to third-party rights, applicable laws, tax obligations, or regulatory violations.

 # 7 Eligibility and Access